MGMCN/FastCV/README.md

 ├── config.toml # This is a file you can configure.
 ├── config.yaml # This is also a file you can configure.
 ├── content
 ├── data # Your cv details are all in this folder.
-You can see what has changed by using the local hugo server.
 │   ├── education.yaml
 │   ├── experience.yaml
 │   ├── features.yaml